Object Soup is Made of Indexes

 We get a compiler error when we try to modify Bob:

-error[E0502]: cannot borrow `bob` as mutable because it is also borrowed
+error[E0502]: cannot borrow `bob` as mutable because it is also borrowed as immutable

 --> src/main.rs:20:5